nodelabuofa/human-following-robot/README.md

 ![Visual Servoing Diagram](docs/images/visual-servoing.png)

+# Analogy

+This is exactly how humans drive/function without depth-scanning laser eyes!
+I know where the lane divider should be, see where it is, and linearly adjust my steering and throttle accordingly.
 This is called  [**Image Based Visual Servoing**](docs/visual_error_background_slides.pdf).
-It's how humans drive/function without depth-scanning laser eyes; I know where the lane divider should be, see where it is, and linearly adjust my steering and throttle accordingly.

 # Background